AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/airship-tags.md

 >[!TIP]
 >
->This documentation page was created by the [!DNL Airship] team.
+>The destination connector and documentation page are created and maintained by the [!DNL Airship] team.
 For any inquiries or update requests, please contact them directly at [support.airship.com](https://support.airship.com/).

 ## Prerequisites